supreet-kulkarni/Json-base-inventory-management-system-using-python/README.md

  3. record
  4. sells.json

-**product.ipynb**
+**product.ipynb:**
-     * This is python jupyter notebook file
+     *This is python jupyter notebook file
-     * Using this file admin can add,edit or delete products in inventory 2)purchase.ipynb
+     *Using this file admin can add,edit or delete products in inventory **purchase.ipynb:**
-     - This is python jupyter notebook file
+     *This is python jupyter notebook file
-     - Using this file customers can purchase products from the inventory
-     - At the end order bill will be generated 3)record.json
+     *Using this file customers can purchase products from the inventory *At the end order bill will be generated **record.json:**
-     - This is json filee
+     *This is json filee
-     - It stores the products information present in the inventory 4)sells.json
+     *It stores the products information present in the inventory **sells.json:**
-     - This is json filee
+     *This is json filee
-     - It stores the information about transation history
+     *It stores the information about transation history

 ## Key features
     - Admin can perform crud operations on inventory products